 If you want to have a beautiful overview of the state of Kerala, there is nothing better than a train ride from Ernakullam to Trivandrum via Kollam.
 You get to see the backwaters, the beautiful lakes of Kerala and coconut palms swaying in the distance on this enchanting train ride.

-Beypore is small town located close to Calicut in Kerala.
-The town is known for its ship building history, which is believed to be as old as 1800 years old.
+Beypore is a small town located close to Calicut in Kerala.
+The town is known for its shipbuilding history, which is believed to be as old as 1800 years old.
 It is here that Arabian Dhows, or Uru, are made and then supplied to the Gulf.
-The Urus are massive ships which last for almost five decades with minimal repair and maintenance.
+The Urus is massive ship which last for almost five decades with minimal repair and maintenance.
 Take a tour of Beypore and watch the skilled workers in action, making Arabian Dhows.
 These ships are made entirely by hand and there is no metal used, except the steel nails which are used to hold the boat together.

 You may have travelled to places at great heights and watched in amazement the beauty of nature.
 But how about taking a trip to a destination which lies a little below sea level?
 Kuttanad is a town which lies about 1 to 2 meters below sea level.
 It is known for its rice paddy fields, and its many quaint villages.
 Take a tour of Kuttanad and watch the many rivers that flow through the region.